cybertec-postgresql/vip-manager/README.md

 Manages a virtual IP based on state kept in etcd or Consul.
 Monitors state in etcd

+## building
+Please use go dep to install all dependencies.
+Install it, add it to your path...
+Then run `dep ensure` from this directory.
+This should read the `Gopkg.lock` file and download all dependencies.

+Afterwards try building vip-manager, using `make` .

+To build your own .deb or .rpm, `npm` is required.
+Install it, add it to your path and try running `make package`, which will generate a .deb package and will also convert that into a matching .rpm file.

 ## Installing on debian

 * Install the debian package.
 Currently you will have to build the package yourself.
 Prebuilt packages are coming soon.